Distortion from spheres into Euclidean spaces: Simplicial geometry

 \section{Simplicial geometry}

-The goal of this section is to prove a sharp upper bound for the distance between the vertex sets of two simplices in $\real^n$ that intersect nontrivially and satisfy an upper bound on their edge lengths.
-It is shown in Lemma \ref{vertex distance bound} that the maximum possible distance is realized by two regular simplices of dimensions $\lfloor \frac{n}{2} \rfloor$ and $\lceil \frac{n}{2} \rceil$ that intersect orthogonally at their vertices.
+The goal of this section is to prove Theorem \ref{vertex bound 2}, which gives a sharp upper bound for the distance between the vertex sets of two simplices in $\real^n$ that intersect nontrivially and have edge lengths bounded above by a fixed constant.
 It seems reasonable to think that this result exists elsewhere in the literature, but a reference has proved elusive.

 An \textbf{$m$-dimensional simplex} $\Delta(v_1,\ldots,v_{m+1})$ in $\real^n$ is the convex hull of $m+1$ affinely independent $v_1,\ldots,v_{m+1} \in \real^n$, i.e., points such that the set $\{ v_1 - v_{m+1}, \ldots, v_m - v_{m+1} \}$ is linearly independent.
 As a set,